dror27/dk-shack/vol1/songs/en/What About Love.md

 Young ones getting younger\
 The bold are getting bolder\
 The soft are getting softer\
-Like cotton balls in Q-Tip holders\
+Like cotton balls on Q-Tip holders\
 \
 The rich are getting richer\
 The punched are getting punchier\